/volatile (volatile Keyword Interpretation)

 To set the /volatile compiler option in Visual Studio

 Open the Property Pages dialog box for the project.
-For more information, see Set C++ compiler and build properties in Visual Studio.
+For more information, see How to: Open Project Property Pages.